3.9 Programming project

 3.9.3 Marking the task

-You do not need to mark the work, but you must submit an unmarked sample of your students work for monitoring purposes.
+You do not need to mark the work or submit a sample of your students' work.

 You may choose to mark the task and provide feedback to students to enhance learning, but please do not submit those marks to AQA.